Human-centred And Nature-based Approaches In Cities

 3.1.
 Gathering research material

 The study integrated participant observation, document review, and interviews into a multiform analysis.
-Based in Hong Kong, the author knew the organizers of the cases in Brussels and Berlin from eco-sanitation networks but was neither involved in planning these projects nor implementing them.
-The research material was collected by the organizers of each case and compiled by the author.
-In the Hong Kong case, 54 interviews ranging from 45 to 120 minutes were conducted.
-All field notes highlighted the position, role, and possible influence of the respective note-taking organizers.
-In Hong Kong, drafts of the manuscript were subjected to validation of respondents.
+Based in Hong Kong, the author knew the organisers of the cases in Brussels and Berlin from eco-sanitation networks, but was neither involved in planning these projects nor implementing them.
+The research material was collected by the organisers of each case and compiled by the author.
+In Hong Kong, the author conducted 54 interviews, while the organisers in Brussels and in Berlin held retrospective focus groups, each with 15 participants.
+All field notes highlighted the position and possible influence of the respective organisers, also drafts of the manuscript were subjected to validation of respondents.
+The stronger analytical attention towards the shorter-term Hong Kong case was intended to balance its perceived impact against the two longer-term cases in central Europe.
+Detailed data sets are available in the author’s dissertation (Wernli, 2020).

 3.2.
 Analyzing creative productivity under uncertainty

-To evaluate the data, the author adopted SWOT analysis, whereby the internal Strengths and Weaknesses of an organization are correlated to the external Opportunities and Threats for determining fruitful future directions.
-However, design innovation studies indicate how SWOP analysis is limited to account for novelty since it takes existing organizations and contexts as point of reference (Dorst, 2005, p.
+To evaluate the data, the author adopted SWOT analysis, whereby the internal Strengths and Weaknesses of an organisation are correlated to the external Opportunities and Threats for determining fruitful future directions.
+However, design innovation studies indicate how SWOT analysis is limited to account for novelty, since it takes existing organisations and contexts as point of reference (Dorst, 2005, p.
 145).
 Also, the terms ascribed to Strengths, Weaknesses, Opportunities, and Threats predefine assumptions that delineate the examination.
-To evaluate the precedence-setting eco-toilet cases, each of the four SWOP terms were correlated with the three dimensions of the Idea-Arrangement-Effect (I-A-E) framework used in systems design (Lobenstine, Bailey and Maruyama, 2021).
+To evaluate the precedence-setting eco-toilet cases, each of the four SWOT terms were correlated with the three dimensions of the Idea-Arrangement-Effect (I-A-E) framework used in systems design (Lobenstine, Bailey, and Maruyama, 2021).
 For assessing the Strengths and Weaknesses, participants of the eco-toilet interventions walk themselves through the given Arrangements (A) at play then relate them to the Ideas (I) embedded in those Arrangements to be able to contextualize the systemic Effects (E) thereof.
-The subsequent Structural SWOP analysis thus focuses on reflecting upon the arrangements of one’s reality to change it in more sensible ways (Borda, 1979).
+The subsequent Structural SWOT analysis thus focuses on reflecting upon the arrangements of one’s reality to change for improving the prospects of thriving coexistence.

 (S-I) what collective vision work well in pursuing the initiative?